kube-green/kube-green.github.io/docs/installation/install.md

 ### Installation options

-A full list of available Helm values is on the [Helm chart repository](https://github.com/kube-green/kube-green/tree/main/charts/kube-green).
+For a complete list of available Helm values, please visit the [Helm chart repository](https://github.com/kube-green/kube-green/tree/main/charts/kube-green).

 ## Operator Lifecycle Manager (OLM)

+When using this installation method, you can specify any namespace.
+However, due to OLM's RBAC management limitations, the operator will only be able to manage default resources.

 ### Install from OperatorHub.io

-You can find *kube-green* in the [OperatorHub.io website](https://operatorhub.io/operator/kube-green).
-Click the Install button, and follow the instructions.
+You can find *kube-green* on [OperatorHub.io](https://operatorhub.io/operator/kube-green).
+Simply click the Install button and follow the provided instructions.

 ### Install on OpenShift

-*kube-green* is in the [Red Hat-provided Operator catalogs](https://docs.openshift.com/container-platform/4.9/operators/understanding/olm-rh-catalogs.html) called community operators.
-On OpenShift 4 you can install *kube-green* from [OperatorHub](https://docs.openshift.com/container-platform/4.9/operators/understanding/olm-understanding-operatorhub.html).
+*kube-green* is available in the [Red Hat provided Operator catalogs](https://docs.openshift.com/container-platform/4.9/operators/understanding/olm-rh-catalogs.html) called community operators.
+On OpenShift 4, you can install *kube-green* from [OperatorHub](https://docs.openshift.com/container-platform/4.9/operators/understanding/olm-understanding-operatorhub.html).
 To install it, follow [this guide](https://docs.openshift.com/container-platform/4.9/operators/admin/olm-adding-operators-to-cluster.html).

 ## kustomize

 ### Change default configuration

-You can change default configuration editing the config files.
+You can change the default configuration by editing the config files.

 For example, to deploy the controller in another namespace, change the file [kustomization.yaml](https://github.com/kube-green/kube-green/blob/main/config/default/kustomization.yaml#L2) with the desired namespace name.

 ### Deploy

-To install *kube-green* in the cluster, clone the repository and run
+To install *kube-green* in the cluster, clone the repository and run:

 ```bash
 make deploy